alessandro308/apagiaro.it/bozze/2017-12-05-docker-swarm.md

 The location of the mount point within the container defaults to `/run/secrets/<secret_name` (Linux containers) or `C:\ProgramData\Docker\secrets` (Windows containers).

 # Let's play!!!
 Let's try Docker Swarm.
-We are going to create a single, usual container on Docker Engine, with Apache Webserver (`httpd` Docker image), and try to saturate it with `slowhttptest` tool.
-After that, we are going to create a Docker Swarm Service and try to see if the network is able to resist to `slowhttptest` with same amount of request.
+We are going to create a single, usual container on Docker Engine, with Apache Webserver (`httpd` Docker image), and try to saturate it with `Apache Benchmark` tool.
+After that, we are going to create a Docker Swarm Service and try to see if the network is able to resist to `Apache Benchmark` with same amount of request.

 ### Docker standard container
-We deploy us service, starting a container with the following command:
+We deploy a service, starting a container with the following command:
 ```
 docker run --rm -it --name web -p 8080:80 -v web:/usr/local/apache2/htdocs/ httpd:latest
 ```